taleshenn/taleshenn/README.md

 - 👋 Hi, my name is @taleshenn,
-- 🌱 I’m a 47 yo Brazilian learning a new skill
+- 🌱 I’m a 48 yo Brazilian learning a new skill
-- 👀 I’m interested in html, css, javascript, python...
+- 👀 I’m interested in html, css, javascript...
 - 🌱 I’m currently learning html, css and javascript.
 - 💞️ I’m looking to a mentor...can I be your mentee?
 - 📫 How to reach me taleshenn@gmail.com